-Evidence included: Candidate scripts, projects, examination papers, internal verification records, assessor reports, candidate sample, and overall class results.
+Evidence included: Candidate scripts, projects, examination papers, internal verification records, assessor reports, and results.

 Centres provided suitable samples of candidate evidence as required for virtual verification events.
-Evidence submitted cut across grades in the case of graded units and across different quality of submissions for those units without grades.
+Evidence submitted cut across grades in the case of graded units and across different levels of quality for those units without grades.
 Results lists provided details of candidates achieving or not achieving units and the grades obtained in graded units.
 All units require an element of assessor judgement when making assessment decisions and the rationale of such decisions is best where there are clear and comprehensive internal verification records that contain a rationale for the decisions made.
 The best records contained examples where the assessor and internal verifier discussed particular cases before applying a reasoned and considered decision.
 Feedback to candidates about performance was mixed with some excellent examples, whilst it is an area where some centres could focus more effort.
-Two centres used the new Economic Issues unit with the examination assessment.
-This unit will replace the older HP6T 47 Economics Unit when the new awards are introduced.